 Climate change also impacts the monarch’s primary food source.
 Lots of butterflies need a single plant or “host plant” as a food source for their larval form.
 Milkweed is the host plant for the monarch butterfly.
 Without milkweed, the larva would not be able to develop into a butterfly.
 Monarchs drink sweet nectar from a variety of milkweeds.

-Milkweed offers more than just nourishment because when monarch butterflies drink milkweed juice, their bodies become poisonous to predators creating natural defense.
+Milkweed offers more than just nourishment because when monarch butterflies drink milkweed juice, their bodies become poisonous to predators creating a natural defense.
 Without milkweed, these gorgeous colorful butterflies are more vulnerable to their enemies including wasps, ants, parasitic flies, birds, snakes, toads, rats, lizards, dragonflies, monkeys, frogs, and spiders.

 Deforestation and Pesticides